Grand National 2022: Pinstickers’ guide to all the runners and riders

 15) ESCARIA TEN (Gordon Elliott) 10

-Third in the National Hunt Chase last season behind two Grade One winners and his whole campaign has been focused on this.
+Third in the National Hunt Chase last season behind two Grade One winners and his whole campaign has been focussed on this.
 Looked sure to win Bobbyjo Chase only to be caught by Any Second Now and holds excellent claims.

 16) GOOD BOY BOBBY (Nigel Twiston-Davies) 7